Gravity, 9780198729143

 Summary

-Gravity is one of the four fundamental interactions in nature.
-It holds the unique position of being the oldest, weakest, and most challenging force to quantize.
-A grasp of gravity is crucial, not only for understanding the motion of objects on Earth but also the movement of celestial bodies and the expansion of the Universe itself.
-The study of gravity was the catalyst for Einstein’s groundbreaking discoveries about space and time.
+Gravity is one of the four fundamental interactions that exist in nature.
+It also has the distinction of being the oldest, weakest, and most difficult force to quantize.
+Understanding gravity is not only essential for understanding the motion of objects on Earth, but also the motion of all celestial objects, and even the expansion of the Universe itself.
+It was the study of gravity that led Einstein to his profound realisations about the nature of space and time.

 Book Details